easystats/workflows/README.md

 # workflows

-GitHub Actions for {easystats} packages
+GitHub Actions for `{easystats}` packages

+# Acknowledgments

+These workflows are based on [r-lib/actions](https://github.com/r-lib/actions).
+Huge thanks to them!!